Eco Friendly Deodorant: 14 Best Sweet Smelling & Sustainable Brands

 They believe in product pureness that it only comes in unscented Naked Coconut.
 It works by blocking body odor, rather than just covering it with other fragrances or aluminum.

-We’ve bought this product a number of times and the scent is delicious – one of the best smelling sustainable deodorants on market.
+We’ve tried this product ourselves and the scent is delicious – one of the best smelling sustainable deodorants on market.
 It’s also super easy to apply.
 Pity it’s only really available in the USA!

 About Booda Organics